 Use of County Property

-Examples: Parades, Road Races, Solicitation in the Right of Way, Smaller Community Events
+Examples: Parades, Road Races, Smaller Community Events

 Sell and Consume Alcoholic Beverages within Lee County Facilities